 “Despite Vertex’s explanation, it could appear that these Vertex executives potentially took advantage of the spike in the stock knowing the news of the clinical data being overstated would be made public eventually, which in turn would negatively affect the stock value,” Grassley wrote.

-Vertex could not immediately be reached for comment.Beth Healy can be reached at email@example.com.
+Beth Healy can be reached at email@example.com.